umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/index.md

 ## Enabling 2-factor authentication

-2-factor authentication can be enabled when editing your Umbraco Cloud profile
+2-factor authentication can be enabled when editing your Umbraco Cloud profile.

 To enable 2-factor-authentication follow these steps: